hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

       and queries Canton Coin Scan to retrieve registry-specific ``TransferFactory`` and extra transfer context.
 The returned data includes the ``TransferPreapproval`` for the ``treasuryParty``.
    b.
-Customer wallet submits the command to exercise
+Customer wallet submits the command to exercise the
       ``TransferFactory_Transfer`` choice together with the extra
       transfer context.
 The resulting transaction archives the funding CC ``Holding`` UTXOs and creates a CC ``Holding`` UTXO with